tomhiskey/tom-personal-site-jekyll/index.md

 ---
 title: Hello there!
-I'm Tom, a product design manager at Thriva
+I'm Tom, a product design manager
 hide_title: false
-subtitle: I care about supporting people, growing teams, building human-centered products and shaping strategy.
+subtitle: I care about supporting people, elevating teams, designing human-centered products and shaping strategy.
+I'm based in the UK.
 layout: page
 accordion:
   - title: Conditions I like to work in
     content: In a team, collaborating with thoughtful, supportive, talented people.
-I like working remotely, but also get a buzz from the office environment and in-person coffees a few days every month.
+I like working remotely, but also get a buzz from the office environment and in-person chats.
 I like to be positive I've been told I'm always smiling at work – although I'm sure that's not true, and it's helpful to me to be honest if I'm feeling down.
   - title: How I like to receive feedback
     content: Regularly, openly and honestly please!
 The more we can normalise this the better.
 I find the [COIN framework](https://www.mindtools.com/pages/article/COIN.htm) helpful.
   - title: The times and hours I like to work
     content: I work from 9am to 6pm when I have dinner with my family.
 All work devices etc are off beyond these times.
 I encourage others to do the same and I think leadership has an example to set, to help people achieve a good work-life balance and not burn out.
   - title: How to communicate with me
-    content: Please be yourself – I appreciate that we all have different communication styles.
+    content: Most of all, please be yourself – we all have different communication styles.
 But I'm also a sucker for a polite 'how are you?', please, thank you and light-hearted emojis.
-Slack's fine for simple, short messages, but for anything deeper or complicated I much prefer to hop on Zoom.
+Slack's fine for simple, short messages, but for anything deeper or complicated I might suggest we have a proper chat.
 I may prefer to have a night's sleep before responding to something tricky.
   - title: Things I struggle with
     content: My imposter syndrome, which often makes me think that everyone else knows better.
-I can get defensive during disagreements (did you know that's [hard-wired into our human brains?](https://podcasts.apple.com/gb/podcast/conflicted-is-there-a-route-to-better-disagreement-at-work/id1190000968?i=1000507995326)), but much less so than I used to.
+I can get defensive during disagreements (did you know that's [hard-wired into our human brains?](https://podcasts.apple.com/gb/podcast/conflicted-is-there-a-route-to-better-disagreement-at-work/id1190000968?i=1000507995326)), but less so than I used to.
   - title: Things I love
     content: Awkward silences (my colleague Helena calls me the king of awkward silences) – I think they're such a helpful way to get other people to speak, particularly quieter members of a group.
 I also love other teammates contributing to the design process, whatever their role.
 And dad jokes.
   - title: Myers-Briggs personality